-The Miscellaneous tab shown in Figure 19 provides three settings: Remote Update Password, Identifier in Reports, and Power-up Delay.
+The Miscellaneous tab shown in Figure 33 provides three settings: Remote Update Password, Identifier in Reports, and Power-up Delay.

-Profile Type Other V Store Profile • 0 ~

-Miscellaneous Enc yption
+Miscellaneous Encr -

-Remote Update Pa Only 8 Characters ssword
+Only 8 Characters

-Identifier in Reports :

-Not Included
+Identifier in Reports: Included Not Included

-Identifier : temp id

-Maxi num 50 Characters
+Identifier : temp id Maxir num 50 Characters ]

-Power-up Delay ⊖ Yes (● No
+Power-up Delay O Yes ● N 2011/11/01 12:54:00 🖨 0

-l ower up belay 2011/11/01 12:54:00

-1

-Figure 19: Other Profile Window with Miscellaneous Tab
+Figure 33: Other Profile Window with Miscellaneous Tab

-- Remote Update Password: An unattended SHOUT ns can be reconfigured without requiring direct access to the device.
+- 1. Remote Update Password: An unattended SHOUT ns can be reconfigured without requiring direct access to the device.
 All of the tracking profile parameters and most of the general parameters can be configured via remote updates.
 This parameter sets the required remote update password.
 The password entered must be eight characters in length.
 All printable characters are allowed.
-The factory-set default password is 12345678 and there is no requirement to change this password. - The AT command for this setting is ^RUP. - Identifier in Reports: Sets an additional identifier of up to 50 characters that is included in Type 3, Type 4, and Type 5 tracking reports.
-Keep the identifier short to reduce airtime cost, especially when on the Iridium link. - The AT command associated with this setting is ^ID. - Power-up Delay: This parameter enables the power-up delay to a specified date and time.
+The factory-set default password is 12345678 and there is no requirement to change this password. - a.
+The AT command for this setting is ^RUP. - Identifier in Reports: Sets an additional identifier of up to 50 characters that is included in Type 3, Type 4, and Type 5 tracking reports.
+Keep the identifier short to reduce airtime cost, especially when on the Iridium link. - a.
+The AT command associated with this setting is ^ID. - 3.
+Power-up Delay: This parameter enables the power-up delay to a specified date and time.
 The date and time format is as follows: YYYY/MM/DD HH:MM:SS (i.e., 2012/11/30 12:54:23).
 When in tracking mode and immediately after power is applied to the SHOUT ns, the device remains in a power-saving sleep mode until the user-specified date and time.
-At which point, the device enters tracking mode. - The AT command for this setting is ^PUPD.
+At that point, the device enters tracking mode.

+a.
+The AT command for this setting is ^PUPD.

-5.2.2.3.2 ENCRYPTION TAB
+5.2.3.2 ENCRYPTION TAB

 The SHOUT ns can send and receive data in AES 256-bit encrypted format.
-Figure 20 displays the SatTerm encryption setting window that opens after selecting the Change button in the Encryption tab.
+Figure 34 displays the SatTerm encryption setting window that opens after selecting the Change button in the Encryption tab.
 Options include changing the Crypto Officer Password, enabling or disabling encryption, and setting the encryption and decryption keys.